namin/micado/src/ReadMe.txt

   (e.g. C:\Program Files\Autodesk\Acade 2008\acad.exe)

-- In Start Options, add the following command line arguments (replacing MICADO-DIR with the actual full path to your minicad source directory).
+- In Start Options, add the following command line arguments /b  "GENERATE_DIRECTORY\micado-debug" where GENERATE_DIRECTORY is the directory in which you generated micado-debug.scr
-  /ld MICADO-DIR\src\debug\BioStreamDB.dbx" /b  MICADO-DIR\src\debug\micado"
-  You'll also need to change all the full paths in the file ..\src\debug\micado.scr.
-  This will load all the necessary minicad extensions.

-- For Working Directory, I have C:\Program Files\Autodesk\Acade 2008\UserDataCache\
+- For Working Directory, typically use GENERATE_DIRECTORY as well.